google/codeworld/RequirementChecker.md

   used to verify that the student hasn't modified code they weren't supposed to change.

+  The usual process for using this is to first write a failing check with some arbitrarily chosen hash.
+The failure message will include the correct hash, so you can update the check.

 - `hasSimpleParams(var)`

   Checks that `var` is defined as a function, all of whose arguments